Article Index

 Sentinel-5p TROPOMI provides one operational ozone profile data product: L2_O3_PR Ozone Profile

-Comparison of the Sentinel-5p TROPOMI L2_O3_PR data (May 2018 to November 2023 for both NRTI and RPRO/OFFL channels of the operational NL-L2 processors) with ozonesonde and lidar measurements concludes to a median agreement better than 5 to 10 % in the troposphere and up to the upper troposphere/lower stratosphere (UTLS).
+Comparison of the Sentinel-5p TROPOMI L2_O3_PR data (May 2018 to August 2024 for both NRTI and RPRO/OFFL channels of the operational NL-L2 processors) with ozonesonde and lidar measurements concludes to a median agreement better than 5 to 10 % in the troposphere and up to the upper troposphere/lower stratosphere (UTLS).
 The bias goes up to -15 % in the higher stratosphere (35-45 km), but with vertical oscillations.
 The comparisons show a dispersion of order of 30 % in the troposphere, and 10 to 20 % in the UTLS and upper stratosphere.
 Chi-square tests demonstrate that on average the observed differences confirm the ex-ante satellite and ground uncertainty estimates in the stratosphere, above about 20 km.
 Around the tropopause and below (around 15-20 km and lower), the mean chi-square value increases up to about four.
 Here, the retrieved satellite uncertainty is smaller than what is actually observed.

-The information content of the ozone profile retrieval is characterised by about five to six vertical sub-columns of independent information (estimated from the Degrees of Freedom) and a vertical sensitivity nearly equal to unity at altitudes from about 20 km (UTLS) to 50 km, and decreasing rapidly at altitudes above and below.
-The altitude registration of the retrieved profile information usually is close to the nominal retrieval altitude in the 20-50 km altitude range, and shows positive and negative offsets of up to 10 km below and above the 20-50 km altitude range, respectively.
+The information content of the ozone profile retrieval is characterised by about five to six vertical sub-columns of independent information (estimated from the Degrees of Freedom) and a vertical sensitivity nearly equal to unity at altitudes from about 20 km (UTLS) to 50 km and decreasing rapidly at altitudes above and below.
+The altitude registration of the retrieved profile information usually is close to the nominal retrieval altitude in the 20-50 km altitude range and shows positive and negative offsets of up to 10 km below and above the 20-50 km altitude range, respectively.
 The effective vertical resolution of the profile retrieval usually ranges within 10-15 km, with a minimum close to 7 km in the middle stratosphere.
 Increased sensitivities and higher effective vertical resolutions can be observed for higher solar zenith angles, as can be expected, and correlates with higher retrieved ozone concentrations.
 On the other hand, one can also observe some lower-DFS profiles with nearly-zero surface sensitivity in combination with a highly overcompensating sensitivity around the UTLS, ranging up to three and above.
 These retrievals occur for scenes that have both high SZA and high surface albedo, mostly around the Antarctic (latitudes from 60 to 90 south).
+A solar-zenith angle dependence is observed for the lowest ozone sub-columns, which translates into a seasonal and meridian dependence of their bias.

 Global maps of the six ozone profile sub-columns show the geographical coverage of the data, but also a slight along-orbit striping, especially in the middle stratosphere (24-32 km sub-column).
 Global maps of the integrated L2_O3_PR ozone profile data and of the L2_O3 total column data look mutually consistent, although the latter is about 5 % higher than the integrated ozone profile on average.
-On the other hand, orbit curtain plots reveal that for some ground pixels the retrieved ozone profile deviates strongly and non-physically from the a-priori profile used in the retrieval.
-This issue needs further examination.
 Finally, in the absence of clouds, data files sometimes contain negative surface albedo values.
 The ground pixels affected by this anomaly are usually located at the east and west edges of the TROPOMI measurement swath.

 Product IDStreamVersionOrbitsBias (req.
 30 %)Disp. (req.
 10 %)Special features